phaethonp/we-ai/readme.md

 # AI Data Framework for the AEC Industry
 >Transform scattered processes into streamlined, assembly-line-like procedures forming a more factory-like paradigm.<br>
->Revolutionize Management in Property Development with the AI Project Platform
+>Revolutionizing Management in Property Development with the AI Project Platform

 <br><br>
 ### Why we build this framework<br>